johnmurch/awesome-seo-scripts/README.md

 **If you have an idea, but not sure how to code it, hit me up [@johnmurch](https://www.twitter.com/johnmurch) on twitter**

 ## Archive.org
-This script allows you to download all the URLs from a given URL.
+This script allows you to download all the URLs from a given domain.

 ``` cd archive.org && npm install ```
 ``` node fetch.js https://www.domain.com```